Tech giants, small countries, and the future of techplomacy

 VentureBeat: Do you think that would sort of reshape the idea of diplomacy being exclusively between nation-states?

-Klynge: I think it will supplement it, because we’re not acting to sort of disregard traditional diplomacy, there will still be embassies between capitals, but I think it’s an absolutely necessary supplement that will help focus on technology in a way which is not there right now.
+Klynge: I think it will supplement it, because we’re not acting to sort of disregard traditional diplomacy — there will still be embassies between capitals — but I think it’s an absolutely necessary supplement that will help focus on technology in a way which is not there right now.

-VentureBeat: I wrote an article recently about the European AI ecosystem after TechBBQ conference in Copenhagen, and there was a lot of opinions on the subject.
+VentureBeat: I wrote an article recently about the European AI ecosystem after the TechBBQ conference in Copenhagen, and there were a lot of opinions on the subject.
 But I wanted to ask you if you have any thoughts on that notion of how the European AI ecosystem can catch up with the growing ecosystems in China and the United States?

 Klynge: I’m not an expert on this, but my sense is that when you look at Europe and what’s happening on AI and machine learning, it’s not bad at all — you have a lot of super interesting startups, you have a lot of entrepreneurs and data scientists doing great things in AI.

 I think the big problem or the big challenge for Europe is we aren’t scaling those companies.
 So as soon as they become attractive, they’re typically acquired by one of the big tech companies, be it American [or] European, but also Asian and Chinese companies.
-So I think that’s the big question mark: How do we create an AI environment in Europe where we can also scale and build the next generation of unicorns, and I think that’s important, from a technology point of view, but it’s also important from an economic growth or job creation point of view.
+So I think that’s the big question mark: How do we create an AI environment in Europe where we can also scale and build the next generation of unicorns?
+And I think that’s important, from a technology point of view, but it’s also important from an economic growth or job creation point of view.

 I think there is of course a big question mark if you look at this from a geopolitical point of view.
 You know, others have said that we’re moving from the age of innovation into the age of implementation on AI, and here of course access to the rocket fuel of these systems — namely data — is going to be quite critical.
 And it goes without saying that in Europe, we have a very consumer protection-oriented approach with a lot of rights on individual data, which doesn’t necessarily exist in the U.S., and certainly not in China.
-So I think, from an international point of view, I think the big question mark is will it give China a competitive edge, because they basically have unlimited access to data which potentially could help them build much more sophisticated AI systems, much more advanced systems, that on a global level will sort of sweep the market.
+So I think, from an international point of view, I think the big question mark is will it give China a competitive edge, because they basically have unlimited access to data, which potentially could help them build much more sophisticated AI systems, much more advanced systems, that on a global level will sort of sweep the market.

 I think that’s something we have to pay attention to as Europeans.
 I think it’s also something we have to pay attention to from a transatlantic point of view, because the approach to technology is very different in China than it is in Europe and the U.S., and the deduction of all of that is that I think is we need to work very closely together between the U.S. and Europe.